varun2496/Rajasthan-Hackathon/README.md

 # Rajasthan-Hackathon
-The index.html contains the main code and will follow other pages.
+The "index.html" contains the main code and will follow other pages.

+"index.html"-Home page